Shadow IT and SaaS Security: Are They Mutually Exclusive?

 Shadow IT is a reality - a natural extension of how companies operate now.
 But, IT can’t throw their hands in the air and cross their fingers against ransomware.
 Instead, with some practical steps, strategic thinking, and the right technology, IT can incorporate SaaS Security within the organization.

 Are you looking for an edge in SaaS Security?
-We found out that 64% of IT pros plan to add a SaaS Management tool to their Security arsenal.
+We found out that 64% of IT pros plan to add a SaaS Management Platform (SMP) to their Security arsenal.
 Learn more about why SaaS Management is suddenly a must-have here.